harlantwood/Enlightened_Structure/Software_Zero_Architecture/index.md

 layout: post
 ---

-enlightened structure Software Zero is designed to be _the minimum viable slice of massively parallel collaboration_:
+Software Zero is designed to be _the minimum viable slice of massively parallel collaboration_:

  * Composed of slim components, elucidated below
  * Components are open source, with maximally permissive licensing (MIT/GPL or CC0)